 The applicant has the right to choose his/her place of residence in the Republic of Lithuania, change it, depart from and return to the Republic of Lithuania during the period of validity of the residence permit.
-A person must declare his/her departure when leaving from the Republic of Lithuania for a period exceeding six months.
+A person must declare his/her departure when leaving the Republic of Lithuania for a period exceeding six months.

 A temporary residence permit in the Republic of Lithuania is issued to an applicant who is a citizen of a non-EU Member State.
 It is usually issued for a period of one year, though it may also be issued for a shorter period.

-Step 1: Meet Visa Support Manager in BAA Training
+Step 1 Meet Visa Support Manager at BAA Training

-Once a student arrives to BAA Training, he/she should immediately come to Visa Support Manager with the following documents:
+Once a student arrives at BAA Training, he/she should immediately visit Visa Support Manager with the following documents:

-- Bank statement with an indicated balance, which should be not less than 278 Eur./1 month (3336 Eur./1 year) bank statement can be issued in Lithuania or in student‘s home country.
-If a student doesn‘t have his/her bank account and wants to present his/her parent/sponsor bank statement, the parent/sponsor has to sign a permit and commitment to finance and this paper should be confirmed by notary.
+- Bank statement with an indicated balance, which must not be less than 278 EUR/1 month (3336 EUR/1 year).
+The bank statement can be issued in Lithuania or in the student‘s home country.
+If a student doesn‘t have his/her bank account and wants to present his/her parent/sponsor’s bank statement, the parent/sponsor has to sign a permit and commitment to finance and this paper must be confirmed by a notary.

-- Parents approval.
-If a student is under 18 years old, he/she should present the notarial approval of his/her parents so that he is allowed to live and study in the Republic of Lithuania.
+- Parents’ approval.
+If a student is under 18 years old, he/she should present a notarial approval of his/her parents stating that he/she is allowed to live and study in the Republic of Lithuania.

-- Passport.
-A student should check his/her passport validity as it should be valid not less than 6 month before the end of planned TRP.
+- A student should check his/her passport validity as it must be valid not less than 6 month before the end of the planned TRP.